SQUID: Deep Feature In-Painting for Unsupervised Anomaly Detection: Results

-\figureautorefname~\ref{fig:toy_demo} presents qualitative results on DigitAnatomy to examine the capability of image reconstruction and to interpret the mistakes made by existing methods~\cite{schlegl2019f,akcay2018ganomaly,gong2019memorizing}.
-We deliberately inject anomalies (\eg novel, misordered, missing digits) into normal images (highlighted in red) and test if the model can reconstruct their normal counterparts.
-We also assess the reconstruction quality from a blank image (as an extreme case) to raise the task difficulty.
+\figureautorefname~\ref{fig:toy_demo} presents qualitative results on \ourdataset\ to examine the capability of image reconstruction and to interpret the mistakes made by existing methods~\cite{schlegl2019f,akcay2018ganomaly,gong2019memorizing}.
+We deliberately inject anomalies (\eg novel, misordered, missing digits) into normal images (highlighted in light blue) and test if the model can reconstruct their normal counterparts.
+To raise the task difficulty, we also assess the reconstruction quality from a blank image (as an extreme case).
 In general, the images reconstructed by our \methodname\ carry more meaningful and indicative information than other baseline methods.
 It is mainly attributed to our \emph{space-aware} memory, with which the resulting dictionary is associated with unique patterns as well as their spatial information.
 Once an anomaly arises (\eg missing digit), the in-painting block will augment the abnormal feature to its normal counterpart by assembling top-$k$ most similar patterns from the dictionary.
 Other methods, however, do not possess this ability, so they reconstruct defective images.
-For instance, GAN-based methods (f-AnoGAN and Ganomly) tend to reconstruct an examplar image averaged from the training examples.
+For instance, GAN-based methods (f-AnoGAN and Ganomly) tend to reconstruct an exemplar image averaged from the training examples.
 MemAE performs relatively better due to its Memory Matrix, but it does not work well for the anomaly of missing digits and completely fails on the extreme anomaly attack.